anoushamalik/Verilog-BinaryALU/README.md

 ## Contributing

-Feel free to contribute by submitting issues or pull requests.
+Please feel free to submit issues or pull requests.
 Any enhancements to the ALU operations or optimizations are welcome.

 ## License

 This project is open-source and available under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](./LICENSE) file for more details.